buildbot/buildbot/master/docs/manual/customization.rst

 Writing Log Files
 ~~~~~~~~~~~~~~~~~

-Most commonly, logfiles come from commands run on the build slave.
+Most commonly, logfiles come from commands run on the worker.
 Internally, these are configured by supplying the :class:`~buildbot.process.remotecommand.RemoteCommand` instance with log files via the :meth:`~buildbot.process.remoteCommand.RemoteCommand.useLog` method::

     @defer.inlineCallbacks